-UTA's plan for future improvements in fire safety include the following: if funding and fiber infrastructure are made available, there are plans to add two existing apartment complexes to the campus fire alarm network.
+UTA's plan for future improvements in fire safety include the following: if funding is made available, there are plans to add two existing apartment complexes to the campus fiber optic fire alarm network.
 The addition to the network will decrease emergency response time to the complexes.
+If funding is not available to add those complexes to the fiber optic network, there are alternated plans to convert reporting notification from plain old telephone services (POTS) to cellular reporting.
+The conversion will add stability and reliability to the reporting capabilities of those fire alarm control panels.